aws/aws-toolkit-jetbrains/designs/credentialManagement/design.md

 ### Credential Validation

-In order to validate the credentials returned by the  `ToolkitCredentialsProvider` are valid, we make a call to `sts::GetCallerInfo`.
+In order to validate the credentials returned by the `ToolkitCredentialsProvider`, we make a call to `sts::getCallerIdentity`.
+If the call fails, we consider the credentials to be invalid.

 ### Built-in Providers